flo-mic/secure-proxy/README.md

 - Modern web application firewall with ModSecurity and OWASP Core Rule Set
 - GeoIP blocking
 - CalmAV Virus, Trojan and maleware scanner -> Depens on ModSecurity
-- Mailing agent to be informed about attacks and blocking actions
 - Authelia 2-factor single sign on integration

 # Documentation